JetBrains/amper/docs/Documentation.md

 Sections in the template can also have `@platform`-qualifiers.
 See the [Multiplatform configuration](#multiplatform-configuration) section for details.

 > Template files can't have `product:` and `apply:` sections.
-That is, templates can't be recursive.
-Templates can't
-> define product lists.
+That is, templates can't be recursive and can't define product lists.

 Templates are applied one by one, using the same rules as [platform-specific dependencies and settings](#dependencysettings-propagation):
 - Scalar values (strings, numbers etc.) are overridden.
 - Mappings and lists are appended.

 Settings and dependencies from the `module.yaml` file are applied last.
 The position of the `apply:` section doesn't matter, the `module.yaml` file content always has precedence E.g.

-common.module-template.yaml:
+`common.module-template.yaml`:
 ```yaml
 dependencies:
   - ../shared